GenaroNetwork/node-libgenaro/README.md

 - `.resolveFile(bucketId, fileId, decryption_key, decryption_ctr, filePath, options)` - Download a file, return state object
 - `.resolveFileCancel(state)` - Cancel a download
 - `.deleteFile(bucketId, fileId, function(err, result) {})` - Delete a file from a bucket
-- `.decryptName(encryptedName) {})` - Decrypt a name that is encrypted
+- `.decryptName(encryptedName)` - Decrypt a name that is encrypted, return undefined if fail
-- `.GenerateEncryptionInfo(bucketId)` - Generate the key and ctr of AES256 CTR mode for file encryption, and also the index related to the key and ctr.
+- `.generateEncryptionInfo(bucketId)` - Generate the key and ctr of AES-256-CTR for file encryption, and also the index related to the key and ctr,, return undefined if fail
 - `.destroy()` - Zero and free memory of encryption keys and the environment